Income Reporting Threshold (IRT)

 1. Calculate the new IRT amount as follows:

-The AU’s new IRT is $2956, which is the lower of the two Tiers.
+The AU’s new IRT is $3,184, which is the lower of the two Tiers.

-Zero Basic Grants (ZBG)
+Zero Basic Grant (ZBG)

-A ZBG occurs when an AU is considered to have received a cash aid payment even when:
+A ZBG also occurs when an AU is considered to have received a cash aid payment even when:

 • The grant amount is less than $10,